 South Dakota is a Franchise Filing State.
 The initial FDD filing fee is $250 and the annual renewal filing fee is $150.

 South Dakota is a franchise filing state.
-Prior to offering or selling a franchise in South Dakota, as a franchisor, you must file with the Division of Insurance and Securities Regulation of the South Dakota Department of Labor and Regulation a franchise notice with a copy of your FDD South Dakota.
+Prior to offering or selling a franchise in South Dakota, you must file a notice with a copy of your FDD with the Division of Insurance and Securities Regulation of the South Dakota Department of Labor and Regulation.
 Your filing is a “notice filing” and South Dakota does not assign an examiner to review your FDD and there is no FDD registration process.
 The initial South Dakota filing fee is $250 and the annual renewal fee is $150.
 Your filing must be renewed on an annual basis.

 To learn more about selling franchises in South Dakota and how we can help with your FDD filing, give us a call at (800) 976-4904 or contact us.